nadrane/blog/content/_posts/2019-08-26-using-pageContext-to-optimize-gatsby-performance.md

 ## Conclusion

 Only resort to `pageContext` only when absolutely necessary.
-Do not use this performance optimization prematurely (before you experience a problem) because it only will impair the readability of your code.
+Do not use this performance optimization prematurely (before you experience a performance problem) because it only will impair the readability of your code.
 When your builds get slow, however, this technique can mean the difference between unacceptable build times and a smooth experience.